-Jazmyne Boozer, Editor-in-Chief
+Jazmyne Boozer, Editor-In-Chief

 A whistle blows and immediately Whitley Bras rushed the ball.
 After stealing from an opponent Bras gave a hearty shove to another defender and powered through to the goal.
 She gave a swift kick and the ball whizzed through the air, passed the goalie and sank into the net.

-There's shouting, there's cheering and yes, even at NGU a few choice words fly from the opposing team.
+There's shouting, there's cheering and yes, even at NGU a few curse words fly from the opposing team.
 The rest of the night was filled with cheers, jeers and a few injuries.
 Students are pushed, shoved and flung across the wooded floors of the gymnasium.

 If you think this is for a championship trophy, you’d be correct.
 But, it's not for state or even for district...it's for the glory of being the intramural champions.